 And most people would agree that “How to (Realistically) Make Money With Affiliate Marketing” is more eye-catching than “How to Realistically Make Money With Affiliate Marketing” or “How to Make Money With Affiliate Marketing.”

-Adding brackets or parenthesis with additional words can help your headline grab attention and stand out in a big way!
+Adding brackets or parentheses with additional words can help your headline grab attention and stand out in a big way!

-The final tip I want to share with you is: Think outside the box and break some stereotypical ways of writing affiliate marketing headlines.
+The final tip I want to share with you is: Think outside the box and break free from traditional ways of writing affiliate marketing headlines.

-Product reviews or comparisons, for example, is a popular and effective affiliate marketing method.
+Product reviews or comparisons, for example, are a popular and effective affiliate marketing method.
 But most affiliate marketers follow the same methodology.

 For example, when you search for Bluehost versus SiteGround, Google displays the following results on their first page: